tgrabus/devboosterkit/templates/modules/network/_header.md

 # Azure Network Module

-This module creates a comprehensive Azure Virtual Network (VNet) infrastructure with subnets, network security groups (NSGs), and route tables.
-The module provides a standardized approach to network segmentation and security for Azure workloads.
+This module creates an Azure Virtual Network infrastructure with subnets, network security groups, and route tables.
+Based on Azure Verified Modules (AVM), it provides enterprise-grade network segmentation and security for Azure workloads.

-The module leverages Azure Verified Modules (AVM) to ensure best practices and provides configurable subnet definitions, NSG rules, and network routing capabilities for enterprise-grade network architecture.

-## Features

-This module provides network infrastructure functionality with the following capabilities:

-- Creates Virtual Network with standardized naming conventions
-- Configurable address space and subnet definitions
-- Network Security Groups (NSGs) with customizable rules
-- Route tables for custom routing scenarios
-- VM protection enabled by default
-- Support for multiple subnets with different configurations
-- Integration with Azure services delegation

 ## Usage

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

-### Example - Basic Virtual Network with Subnets
+### Example - Virtual Network with Subnets

-This example shows the most basic usage of the module for creating a virtual network with multiple subnets.
 ```terraform
 module "network" {
   source = "./modules/network"